 Section 7.
 After a period of two years, a written reprimand or reference to an oral reprimand shall be removed from the employee's official personnel folder if no intervening incidents of the same or a similar nature have occurred.

 Section 8.
-The Employer and the Union agree to continue the alternative forms of discipline in lieu of suspension actions program in accordance with the side letter dated April 10, 1997.
+The Employer and the Union agree to expand the alternative forms of discipline in lieu of suspension actions program in accordance with the side letter (Appendix I).

 RECOMMENDATION NO. 25 SENIORITY